As a writer myself, I have been asked many times what is the best writing apps for writers and what’s the writing app I am using.

 Just open Notepad on Windows and TextEdit on Mac and just start writing on it.

 As it is a simple text editor the editing options will be limited.
-But you can use it for writing some short articles, key points, researchers, etc.
+But you can use it for writing some short articles, key points, research, etc.

 9. Day One

-Day One is the writing app specially designed for peoples and writers who love journaling.
+Day One is the writing app specially designed for people and writers who love journaling.